 In the past two years, prominent Lebanese political figures from a variety of political parties have publicly called for the immediate return of all refugees to Syria, blaming the refugee population for the deterioration of the security and economic situation.
 In July 2018, the Lebanese government announced that they will facilitate the return of refugees to Syria under an agreement with the Syrian government.
 In March 2019, Lebanese General Security announced that 172,046 refugees returned to Syria since December 2017 due to easing administrative restrictions and facilitating and organizing returns.
 For the return of refugees to their country of origin to be truly voluntary, it must be based on their free and informed consent.
 International law prohibits "constructive" refoulement, which occurs when states use indirect means to coerce individuals to return to a place where they would be at real risk of serious human rights violations.
-Amnesty International believes that, in many cases, the refugee's consent to repatriation cannot be considered free.
+Amnesty International believes that, in many cases, the Lebanese government's unfair policies represent a fundamental factor in the decision to leave the country.
+In these cases, the refugee's consent to repatriation cannot be considered free.
 Lebanon would therefore be in breach of its obligation not to return refugees to a place where they would be at risk of persecution or other serious human rights violations.